aardappel/lobster/lobster/docs/source/type_checker.md

 their underlying type:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-a := nil      // a is a nilable of unknown type
+var a = nil      // a is a nilable of unknown type
 if ..:
     a = "foo" // a is a nilable string
 a += "bar"    // error: + not defined for nil